 “Pretty sure there are no others around,” he told her grinning. “not sure I could afford anymore anyway.”

 Rachel continued to glare at him before her lips twitched.

 “Plenty of rest and lots of fluids.
 Make sure she takes the antibiotics.”

 Roman chuckled before catching Rachel’s look.
 “I’m used to dangerous missions I’m sure I can persuade Ella to do as she’s told.”

 “She said her name was Elizabeth.”

-Rachel found herself smiling at him because she hadn’t seen that look on his face for a long time.
-She suspected that there was a lot more behind that story and she wanted to hear it sometime.
+She suspected that there was a lot more behind that story and she wanted to hear it sometime, making a note to tell Tony and Leah about this.
+Roman and a mystery woman.
 She nodded before walking away and going to her car, one thing was for certain, Martha was not going to be happy about this turn of events.